Learning to trust again again is difficult, isn’t it? But, in God’s strength, you can trust someone who has cut you deeply.

 Doesn’t losing trust in someone feel like death?
 Maybe your spouse committed adultery.
-Perhaps a coworker disparaged your good name?
+Perhaps a coworker disparaged your good name.
 Maybe a neighbor molested your child.
-Or perchance your pastor fell like into sexual sin like so many others, creating pain and disorder in the church as a whole.
+Or perhaps your pastor fell like into sexual sin like so many others, creating pain and disorder in the church as a whole.

 Deep hurt leading to lost trust is beyond sad.
 It’s tragic and wrong, and you hurt.
 Indeed, you trusted these people, right?
 Then they did something you never thought they’d do.
 And chances are you feel angry.
 Anger is a normal emotional response to hurt.

 Among the many counselees who’ve shared their painful stories with me, two stand out:

 - Debbie (not her real name) is married to a pastor who spent after-hours time with a young lady in the congregation.
 Well, you know how it goes.
 He felt desired and important and sexy when he was with her.
 They crossed emotional and sexual boundaries.
 The church fired the wayward pastor.
 And Debbie seethed.
 He broke trust.
 How could he do this to our family?
 How could he do this to me and the kids? she asked, pain etched on her face.
 I don’t know if I can ever trust him again.